aryan-prog/sharpe-ai-chart-assignment/README.md

 ## Live Demo

-Experience the live version of the AI-Summarizer at [Live Demo](https://charts-sharpe.netlify.app/).
+Experience the live version of this assignment at [Live Demo](https://charts-sharpe.netlify.app/).